 Children with ADHD often have difficulty learning how to write, also known as dysgraphia.
-In this post I will dive into what can be done to help children reach fine motor developmental milestones as they relate to handwriting readiness.
+In this post, I will dive into what can be done to help children reach fine motor developmental milestones as they relate to handwriting readiness.
 I will also talk about what can be done to help those who may be struggling with learning how to write or who struggle with written expression.
 Please refer to Part One of this series to learn more about ADHD and dysgraphia: The ADHD and Handwriting Series…Part One Let’s get to it!

 Number One…Start Early

 Take preventive measures by monitoring the child’s development.
 One of the primary goals of starting my blog is to inform parents, grandparents, teachers, and caregivers of what to expect during the crucial early years.
-Before children learn to write there are very important development milestones that must be met to ensure handwriting readiness.
+Before children learn to write there are very important developmental milestones that must be met to ensure handwriting readiness.
 These milestones are typically acquired during the preschool years and equip children with the foundation that is needed to meet the handwriting demands of school.

 Is the child between the ages of 3 to 5?

 Prepare children for handwriting demands by ensuring that they can form prewriting strokes in preschool or before starting kindergarten.
 Prewriting strokes are simple lines and shapes that are the basis of all letters.
 Children must be able to form prewriting strokes before they can to learn how to write letters.
 Making sure that children are proficient in this skill will prepare them for the very complex task of learning how to write.
 I’ve purposefully created the Fun Strokes program to teach children this skill.
 Fun Strokes is a super fun and engaging program that addresses all facets of fine motor skills.
 Learn more by clicking here: Fun Strokes Prewriting Program